awarebayes/RecNN/readme.md

  **Something in the RL Losses looks weird**

 It is fine for the RL losses.
-Keep in mind that RL algoritms utilize neural networks for calculating the loss functions (Policy) or some wacky stuff for Value.
+Keep in mind that RL algorithms utilize neural networks for calculating the loss functions (Policy) or some wacky stuff for Value.

  **What is the size of ...?**